Community

 The event was organized and hosted by the J.A.
 Children’s Public Foundation (JACPF), a Markham non-profit organization established in March 2022.
 The foundation encourages youth involvement in the community.

-With several adult performers scheduled to participate, Guzman and Xu used their creativity to encourage more youth to take part.
+As primary organizers of the gala, the student organizers designed and distributed posters to encourage performers to sign up, financed the host venue and sought event sponsors who donated raffle prizes and gifts for participants.
+The young organizers used their creativity to encourage more youth to take part.
 They trained kids to perform poetry recitations and a catwalk show while preparing for their own singing and dancing performances.

 Since its inception, JACPF members have performed twice for Markham seniors.
 The Greet the Spring gala was the organization’s first event to draw together performers from throughout the community.